dusangrujicic/cord19-visualizer/README.md

 # Visual retrieval for CORD-19

-This repository provides instructions on how to run the interactive 3D visualizer to explore Covid19 papers.
+This repository provides instructions on how to run the interactive 3D visualizer to explore articles in the Cord19 Dataset (https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge).

 ## Instuctions for running the jupyter notebook locally